- What Is It?

 - Treatment of atopic dermatitis is centered around rehydrating the skin with emollients like petroleum jelly and the cautious use of topical steroids to reduce inflammation and itching.

 - Oral antihistamines may be helpful in breaking the "itch-scratch" cycle.

 - Since secondary infections can aggravate the rash, oral antibiotics may also be occasionally indicated.

 What is atopic dermatitis?

 In atopic dermatitis, the skin becomes extremely itchy and inflamed, causing redness, swelling, vesicle formation (minute blisters), cracking, weeping, crusting, and scaling.
 This type of eruption is termed eczematous.
 In addition, dry skin is a very common complaint in almost all those afflicted with atopic dermatitis.

-Although atopic dermatitis can occur in any age, most often it affects infants and young children.
+Although atopic dermatitis can occur at any age, most often it affects infants and young children.
 Occasionally, it may persist into adulthood or may rarely appear at that time.
 Some patients tend to have a protracted course with ups and downs.
 In most cases, there are periods of time when the disease is worse, called exacerbations or flares, which are followed by periods when the skin improves or clears up entirely, called remissions.
 Many children with atopic dermatitis enter into a permanent remission of the disease when they get older, although their skin may remain somewhat dry and easily irritated.

 Multiple factors can trigger or worsen atopic dermatitis, including low humidity, seasonal allergies, exposure to harsh soaps and detergents, and cold weather.
 Environmental factors can activate symptoms of atopic dermatitis at any time in the lives of individuals who have inherited the atopic disease trait.